BrunoLiu28/Compilation-Techniques-Project/Readme.md

     README.md --> this file

 ### How to run the program
-First, run the **setup.sh** script, to build the docker image and run the docker with an interactive terminal After opening the docker interactive terminal
+First, run the **./setup.sh** script, to build the docker image and run the docker with an interactive terminal After opening the docker interactive terminal
-Use the **plush.sh** to run the examples and generate the .ll, if any error is found, it will be printed.
+Use the **./plush.sh** to run the examples and generate the .ll, if any error is found, it will be printed.
 These are some of the combination that are possible:
 For bubbleSort:

     ./plush.sh --tree bubbleSort/0_valid/bubbleSort.pl